 The anti-racism Durban Review Conference on 21 April adopted its final outcome document.
-The High Commissioner for Human Rights warmly welcomed the latest development, and called upon the international community to continue the fight against all forms of racism.
+High Commissioner for Human Rights warmly welcomed the latest development and called upon the international community to continue the fight against all forms of racism.

 The outcome document was adopted by consensus on Tuesday afternoon in the plenary of the Durban Review Conference.

 “It's great news indeed,” Pillay, who is Secretary-General of the Review Conference, told a press conference late Tuesday.

 Calling the final outcome document a successful achievement, Pillay said “it reinvigorates political commitment to implementation of the Durban Declaration and Programme of Action.”